Search Results for

 Name Description

-Deactivate Rule deprecated This setting controls whether the action is enabled.
-Note that this action is deprecated; you should use the Security function instead.
+Deactivate Rule deprecated Controls whether the action is enabled.
+Deprecated — use Security instead.

-Hide Rule deprecated This setting determines whether the action is visible.
-Note that this action is deprecated; you should use the Security function instead.
+Hide Rule deprecated Controls whether the action is visible.
+Deprecated — use Security instead.

-Client Visible Rule A JavaScript expression used to determine if the action is visible or not.
+Client Visible Rule A JavaScript expression that determines whether the action is visible.

-Client Enable Rule A JavaScript expression used to determine if the action is enabled or not.
+Client Enable Rule A JavaScript expression that determines whether the action is enabled.

-Label Rule A JavaScript expression used to dynamically set the button label.
+Label Rule A JavaScript expression that dynamically sets the button label.

-On Executed A callback triggered when the triggered workflow finishes, and the workflow or page dialog is closed.
+On Executed A callback triggered when the workflow finishes or the dialog closes.

-Parameter Rule To send additional data to the triggered workflows.
+Parameter Rule Sends additional data to the triggered workflow or page.

 Example 1: The button will be visible when users select a data object.